adriandevos/Charter-School-Data-Dive/README.md

 hw[,cols] <- lapply(hw[,cols], as.factor) #Convert necessary columns to factors
 ```

-We are only interesed in students in grades 8-11, so we will remove grade 12 observations from the dataset.
+We are only interesed in students in grades 8-11, so we will remove grade 12 observations from the dataset when testing yearly improvement.
 We can also remove Memphis students from our dataset, as their is only one observation.

 Additionally, I want to remove any observations with missing data.
 ```